FabianLoRs/SurveysFrontend/README.md

 ## Live Demo

-You can try the app at: [Survyes FrontEnd Link](https://surveysfrontend.onrender.com)
+You can try the app at: [Survyes FrontEnd Link](https://surveysfrontend.onrender.com) Deploy on Render.